 You thought we were done.
 After all, how long can the senseless slaughter go on?
 Rabbit stew is a rare dish in North America, but the European Union consumes 28% of the rabbit meat harvested.
-Using 2021 figures, 1.7 million rabbits die every day.
+According to 2021 figures, 1.7 million rabbits die every day.
 France, Spain, and Italy led the pack in consuming rabbit fluffles.

 Worldwide, Almost 1.6 Million Sheep Were Killed per Day in 2021 (FAO)

 China continues to lead in animal meat consumption as their economic circumstances increase, and the trend will continue.
 A 2019 analysis of sheep meat consumption pegged China as consuming 26.2% share.
-Surprisingly the tiny island nation of the Falklands consumes 14.2 sheep per person annually.
+Surprisingly, the tiny island nation of the Falklands consumes 14.2 sheep per person annually.

 Almost 46 Million Turkeys Are Killed on a Single Day of Thanksgiving (Time)